Two Macaws 1985

 Child and Butterfly 1990

-Woodcut on BFK Rives wove paper 1033 x 715mm (sheet), 910 x 610mm (image).
-Signed and numbered from the edition of 45.
+Woodcut on BFK Rives wove paper, 1033 x 715mm (sheet), 910 x 610mm (image).
+Signed and numbered in pencil from the edition of 45.
 Printed by the artist and Anna Ellinson at Argus Studio, 1990.
 Excellent condition, framed to conservation standards in a plain, solid oak frame.
-This image is one of the early printings in which the blue and purple colours have not been over printed with black (much nicer – Rothenstein tended to go a bit mad with black in his later years).
-The butterfly represents a kite, Rothenstein’s idea that freedom is always tethered in some way.
-The little black parasol is his portent that happiness must always be followed by sadness.
-And the child is reminiscent of the unsettling figures in the woodcuts of Rothenstein’s hero, Edvard Munch.
-There is an awful a lot going on in this image, I absolutely love it!
+This image is one of the early printings where the blue and purple colours have not been over-printed with black (Rothenstein tended to go a bit mad with black in his later years, this coulourway is much sweeter).
+The butterfly represents a kite, Rothenstein’s motif for the idea that freedom is always tethered in some way, the little black parasol is his portent that happiness must always be followed by sadness, and the child reminds us of the unsettling figures in German Expressionist woodcuts, much admired by Rothenstein.
+There’s an awful a lot going on in this image and I absolutely love it!
 Exhibited: Royal Academy, 1990.
 Ref.
 Sidey 381

 £1,350